risleylima/escpos/docs/VERIFICATION_RESULTS.md

 ## 🎯 Ready for Publication

-**All verifications passed!** The package is ready to be published as v0.0.15.
+**All verifications passed!** The package was successfully published as v0.1.0.

 ### Next Steps:
 1. Review CHANGELOG.md